-Gerard Heineken decides to switch from traditional “top fermentation” to the Bavarian (Beijersch) method of “bottom fermentation”, a totally different technique that produces a clearer, purer beer, which keeps longer.
+Gerard Heineken decides to switch from traditional English “top fermentation” to the Bavarian (Beijersch) method of “bottom fermentation”, a totally different technique that produces a clearer, purer beer, which keeps longer.
 The new beer is known for its quality and is called ‘Gentleman’s Beer’ as opposed to the dark ‘Workman’s Ale’.
 The problem with this new technique was the cooling.

 A decade of fierce competition begins, with several new breweries competing for the high-quality beer market.
 Due to financial issues, Heineken must again start making cheaper workman’s beer and aside brewing beer, Gerard Heineken gets into the business of cafes, hotels, and beer houses to secure purchasers.
 Brewers take on the role of banks, providing credit and extravagant extra benefits to win over clients.

 Heineken attacked and solved one long standing problem in the 1860s and 1870s.
 That was the one of getting supplies of good water.
 The effort to replace the contaminated and often brackish water that was close to the brewing site was another product of the adoption of Bavarian style brewing and the increase in scale which the new technology implied.
 Scientist Mulder had pointed out some problems of certain chemicals in water which could lead to poor quality beer.
 So now finally there was one source of scientific information to support what had long been a widespread view that the quality of the water was a problem for brewing quality beer.